 Zac Brown Band is one of the most popular country/rock bands in the USA with seven total albums—one of which is a triple-Platinum while two others are certified Platinum.
 Zac Brown Band has collaborated with many famous artists including Alan Jackson, Jimmy Buffett, Kid Rock and Avicii.
 They will be joined on the road by Amos Lee and Poo Bear for ‘The Owl Tour’

-Where To Buy Zac Brown Band ‘The Owl’ 2020 Tour Tickets
+Where To Buy Zac Brown Band 2020 Tour Tickets

-Tickets went on sale to the general public on November 22nd via Ticketmaster.
+Tickets for the newest dates of 'Owl Tour' went on sale to the general public on November 22nd via Ticketmaster.
+'Roar with Lions Tour' tickets went on sale on January 17th, also via Ticketmaster.

 On the secondary market, TicketIQ has low price guarantees on all sold out Zac Brown Band 'The Owl Tour' tickets.
 TicketIQ also has Low Price Guarantees on all sold out concert tickets, which means that if you find the same ticket on the secondary market site like Stubhub or Vivid Seats, we'll give you 200% of the difference in ticket credit.
 TicketIQ customers save an average of 5%-20% on Music, Sports and Theater.